 Ion, a young woman with a penchant for building machines, discovers the non-functioning Rodea and reactivates him, rebuilding his arm in the process.
 Remembering nothing but his name and a vague order to protect Garuda, Rodea follows Ion home.
 After a tense meeting with Ion's grandfather—who, like many of Garuda's residents, fears machines and suspects them of being Naga agents—Rodea and Ion learn that it is, once again, the day that Garuda aligns with the Chronos Towers.
 Thanks to Princess Cecilia's sacrifice one thousand years ago, the invasion failed and the Naga were believed to have gone extinct; Cecilia has since come to celebrated as a hero of Garuda.
 Suddenly the towers activate, beaming a message from the assumed dead Emperor Geardo declaring war once again on Garuda.
 Portals around the towers open up, sending streams of mechanical soldiers to invade the floating kingdom.

-After a pause to obtain herbs for Ion's neighbor Tonio's sick sister—a quest that cause Rodea to remember that he has "a heart" and therefore the capacity for humanity—Rodea and Ion embark on a mission to destroy the four Chronos Towers and their guardians, and stop the invasion once and for all.
-As the team travels to the Chronos Towers and have several run-ins with Rodea's "siblings"—Orthos, Rylus and Kelvis—Rodea slowly regains his memories and remembers his true nature: that he was first a line of advanced humanoid soldiers and personally selected by an eight-year-old Cecilia to be her bodyguard; and his siblings, jealous of his relationship with Cecilia and his being the first to get a name, labeled him a traitor for promising Cecilia that he would protect Garuda.
-Though Rodea is reluctantly forced to fight each sibling to the finish, he is able to help each sibling "find their heart" and discover their inner humanity before all there make the ultimate sacrifice.
+After a pause to obtain herbs for Ion's neighbor Tonio's sick sister—a quest that leads Rodea to remember that he has "a heart" and therefore the capacity for humanity—Rodea and Ion embark on a mission to destroy the four Chronos Towers and their guardians, and stop the invasion once and for all.
+As the team travels to the Chronos Towers and have several run-ins with Rodea's "siblings"—Orthos, Rylus and Kelvis—Rodea slowly regains his memories and remembers his true nature: that he was first a line of advanced humanoid soldiers and personally selected by an eight-year-old Cecilia to be her bodyguard; and that his siblings, jealous of his relationship with Cecilia and his being the first to get a name, labeled him a traitor for promising Cecilia that he would protect Garuda.
+Though Rodea is reluctantly forced to fight each sibling to the finish, he is able to help each sibling "find their heart" and discover their inner humanity before all three make the ultimate sacrifice.

 On the other side of the rift, Rodea is transported to the moment after Cecilia teleported him away, but is once again unable to save her as Cecilia throws herself off the island to protect her half of the Key of Time.
 Emperor Geardo appears and, seemingly unmoved by his daughter's death, insults Rodea for his "failure" to follow orders, challenging him to a final showdown if he can survive.
 With Ion in tow, Rodea makes a final assault on Geardo's fortress.

 After surviving traps leading to alternate dimensions, Rodea finds his way to the throne room, with the almost fully machine Emperor Geardo waiting for him.
 A tense fight renders Rodea the winner, but Valghas emerges from the shadows to assert his supremacy.
-After offering Rodea the chance to join him and rule Garuda under a new machine empire (Rodea refuses), Valghas attacks Rodea and the two square off in a final battle.
+After offering Rodea the chance to join him and rule Garuda under a new machine empire (an offer Rodea refuses), Valghas attacks Rodea and the two square off in a final battle.

 As Valghas falls, he reveals to Rodea that he had initially considered leaving Garuda alone, but observing Rodea made him long for the freedom of Garuda's skies.
 Perverted by his orders to bring Emperor Geardo 1,000 years into the future, he decided that he would either become Garuda's ruler or die by Rodea's hand.
 As he deactivates, he asks Rodea what he will do now that he has completed his mission; but as Rodea responds, Valghas interrupts him with a somber reminder: "We're robots...
 Not humans."

 But before Rodea can process this message, a towering, tentacled mechanical creature appears before him and Ion: the real Emperor Geardo.
-Driven insane his ruined kingdom and the loss of his daughter, Geardo turned himself into a gargantuan metal monster convinced that Ion is Cecilia.
+Driven mad by his ruined kingdom and the loss of his daughter, Geardo transformed himself into a gargantuan metal monster convinced that Ion is Cecilia.
 After a climactic battle, Rodea dismantles the Emperor and destroys the Naga Empire once and for all.
 As Ion and Rodea celebrate their victory, Rodea reveals that he lied to Ion and will not be able to return to Garuda with her.
 Though Ion pleads with him, Rodea plunges the Key of Time into his body and opens the rift, sending Ion back to the future.
 Alone, Rodea collapses to the ground and watches the starry sky, noting he cannot see Garuda anymore.
 Meanwhile, Ion awakens in the middle of her village, as her neighbors and grandfather are on their way to the graves of Princess Cecilia and Rodea to pay their respects on the day that Garuda aligns with the Chaos Towers.

 In a post-credits scene, it is revealed that Ion once again discovers a non-functional Rodea in the desert.
 This time, however, Rodea remembers everything, and ensured he would be there to keep his promise to Ion.
 As they embrace, the neighbors and Rodea's siblings surround them and celebrate.

 In Prope's original version, players control Rodea using only the Wii Remote.
 The d-pad is used to move Rodea around the game's 3D environments, while pointing at the screen engages a pointer used for aiming and camera controls.
-Using the pointer, the player can lock on to any colllectable, enemy of environmental object within range by holding the B trigger; releasing B will cause Rodea to fly straight towards the object, while shaking the Remote up, down, left or right will arc Rodea's trajectory in the chosen direction.
+Using the pointer, the player can lock on to any collectable, enemy or environmental object within range by holding the B trigger; releasing B will cause Rodea to fly straight towards the object, while shaking the Remote up, down, left or right will arc Rodea's trajectory in the chosen direction.
 Holding A during flight will cause Rodea to boost, greatly increasing his speed and causing damage to targeted enemies.

 Rodea has near infinite flight, provided that he is given a target.
-Once airborne, Rocea will fly until making contact with the target; in the case of moving targets, Rodea has about five seconds of flight time to connect with the target before he begins to free fall.
+Once airborne, Rodea will fly until making contact with the target; in the case of moving targets, Rodea has about five seconds of flight time to connect with the target before he begins to free fall.
 At any point during flight, the player can select a new target by locking-on with the pointer, which will immediately set Rodea's path to the new target with whatever trajectory the player provides.
 If flown into a vertical surface, Rodea can cling to the wall by holding the B trigger; releasing the trigger will cause Rodea to attempt to leap above the surface, which players can use to vault walls.

 Health in the Wii version operates on a three-tiered system.
 Rodea begins every level at a normal state.
 If the player collects an item shaped like the flail at the end Rodea's tail, Rodea enters a powered-up state symbolized by his hair turning green and his flail increasing in size.
 During this state, Rodea's attack power is doubled and is more mobile in flight, allowing for wider arcs in his flight path.
 Taking damage will return Rodea to normal state.
 If Rodea takes damage while in his normal state, his flail shrinks as he enters a damaged state.
 While damaged, Rodea's power is drastically reduced; he can no longer boost, and his flight devolves into an air dash, giving him a second of flight time before losing momentum.
 (Like with flight, the player can infinitely chain dashes together to still navigate levels, albeit slowly.)
 The player loses a life if Rodea takes another hit while in this state.
 Collecting a flail will return Rodea to normal state.